75th Anniversary: A Sustainable Future

 Microbes play key roles in nutrient cycling, biodegradation/biodeterioration, climate change, food spoilage, the cause and control of disease, and biotechnology.
 We will explore why microbes play an important role in climate change, and how thanks to their versatility, microbes can be put to work in many ways.

 View a list of the 17 United Nations Sustainable Development Goals (UN SDGs).
 The goals are a blueprint for transforming our world by 2030.

 On Thursday 2 May 2019, the Microbiology Society hosted the Launch Event of its policy project 'A Sustainable Future': The role of microbiology in achieving the United Nations (UN) Sustainable Development Goals (SDGs) at Central Hall, Westminster.

-Explore our 'A Sustainable Future' blog, featuring interviews with members, podcasts and updates on how microbiologists are striving to help achieve a sustainable future.
+Explore our 'A Sustainable Future' activity feed, featuring interviews with members, podcasts and updates on how microbiologists are striving to help achieve a sustainable future.

 Do you have an innovative, exciting or interdisciplinary story to tell?
 We want to hear from you.